HomeBlog Home

 Location: 1479 Beaver Creek Commons Drive, Apex, NC 27502

-The Apex Farmers Market and local food alliance is a non-profit, volunteer-led community organization committed to Apex's health, wellness, and longevity and surrounding areas.
-The organization provides outreach through education regarding food accessibility, sustainable living practices, nutrition, and more.
+The Apex Farmers Market and local food alliance is a non-profit, volunteer-led community organization committed to Apex's health, wellness, and longevity.
+The organization provides outreach through education regarding food accessibility, sustainable living practices, and nutrition.

 Someone buying fresh cheese at farmers market